9dots/9dots.io-pages/OOQhbJP.md

 title: "It's Electric Pt 1- Currents & Circuits"
 blurb: Students will earn about electricity by building circuits with conductive playdough.
 org: 9dots
-objective: "By the end of the project, students will be able to to build simple functioning circuits and explain the difference between open and closed circuits."
+objective: "By the end of the project, students will be able to to build simple functioning circuits and explain the difference between open and closed circuits.
+By the end of the project, students will be able to to build simple functioning circuits and explain the difference between open and closed circuits."
 id: "9dots-OOQhbJP"

 ---